Tag Archives: Kubernetes

 28 April 2023

 We have a lot of AWS Lambda functions in the project, and developers want to be able to send metrics to our Prometheus to add their own alerts and graphs in Grafana.
-For this, the functions use the Prometheus library, which allows these metrics to be created (see Prometheus: Building a Custom Prometheus Exporter… Read More »
+For this, the functions use the Prometheus library, which allows these metrics to be created (see Prometheus: Building a Custom Prometheus Exporter in… Read More: Prometheus: running Pushgateway on Kubernetes with Helm and Terraform0 (0) »

 Knative: Serverless for Kubernetes – an overview and launch in Minikube